Fort Pierce Inlet State Park

 A NOTE FROM THE MANAGER

-Bring your friends and family to Fort Pierce Inlet State Park this summer and enjoy "…the Real Florida.”
+This fall, bring your friends and family to Fort Pierce Inlet State Park and enjoy "...the Real Florida."

 Fort Pierce Inlet State Park is located four miles east of Fort Pierce, via North Causeway.